 Kasozi and his family make their home in a village in Mukono, Uganda.
 While a significant portion of the country’s population have access to water (almost 75%), many of the systems are in need of maintenance or repair to function and meet government standards.
 In the case of Kasozi, he ...
 More »

-It is common for families to lose hours of what could be productive days due to water-borne illnesses.
+It is common for families to lose hours of productivity due to water-borne illnesses.
 This was the case for Jyoti's family.
-They live in Assam, India where according to our partner organization, Asomi, many are still dependent on water from rain, streams and rivers for drinking ...
+They live in Assam, India where according to our partner organization, Asomi, many are still dependent on water from rain, streams, and rivers for drinking and other domestic purposes. ...
 More »

 In July, author and videoblogger John Green joined Bill Gates on a trip to Ethiopia where together they observed the country’s progress in sustainable healthcare.
 They also observed the need for access to safe water and sanitation persists which is why they are looking to change this.
 Learn more ...
 More »